Configuring an SFTP server based on CentOS 7

 Auto

 to assign the VM a random external IP address from the Yandex Cloud pool.
-To ensure the external IP address does not change after the VM is stopped, convert it to static.
+To ensure the external IP address does not change when you stop the VM, convert it to static.

 -